 🔒

-BMWs with factory immobilisers, alarms, GPS tracking, or secure garage parking can attract lower premiums from some Australian insurers.
+BMWs with factory immobilisers, alarms, GPS tracking, or secure garage parking can attract lower premiums.
+Signal-blocking pouches for keyless entry fobs are also worth using.

-Up to 65% discount for claim-free years.
-Protecting your NCB is especially valuable on higher-premium BMW policies.
+Substantial premium reductions are available for each consecutive claim-free year.
+Protecting your no-claims discount is especially valuable on higher-premium BMW policies.

 🔧